Greater than the Sum of Its Parts: Depth Psychology and the Honeybee Hive

 1Thích Nhất Hạnh.
 Tricycle, 2008.
 Retrieved from http://www.tricycle.com/insights/fertile-soil-sangha

-Bonnie Bright is the principle and founder of Depth Psychology Alliance, a free online community for everyone interested in Jungian and depth psychologies, Depth Insights, a media production company that offers a scholarly eZine, radio podcasts, and educational webinars, and Depth Psychology List, a free-to-search database of Jungian and depth psychology-oriented practitioners.
+Bonnie Bright is the founder of Depth Psychology Alliance, a free online community for everyone interested in Jungian and depth psychologies, Depth Insights, a media production company that offers a scholarly eZine, radio podcasts, and educational webinars.
 She holds M.A. degrees in Psychology from Sonoma State University and in Depth Psychology from Pacifica Graduate Institute in Santa Barbara, CA, where she also recently completed her PhD.
 She finished a 2 1/2 year training with African elder Malidoma Somé in Technologies of the Sacred, graduated from a 2-year certificate program in Archetypal Pattern Analysis via Assisi Institute, and has trained extensively in the Enneagram and in Holotropic Breathwork.